-What will a local search tell me regarding the house my wife and I buying in Northumberland?
+What does a local search tell me concerning the property my wife and I purchasing in Northumberland?

-Northumberland conveyancing often commences with the ordering local authority searches directly from your local Authority or via a personal search organisations for example Onsearch The local search is essential in every Northumberland conveyancing purchase; that is if you wish to avoid any unpleasant surprises after you move into your new home.
-The search will reveal data on, amongst other things, details on planning applications applicable to the property (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of thirteen subject sections.
+Northumberland conveyancing often starts with the ordering local authority searches directly from local Authority or via a personal search organisations such as Xpress Legal The local search is essential in every Northumberland conveyancing purchase; as long as you wish to avoid any nasty surprises after you move into your new home.
+The search should provide data on, amongst other things, details on planning applications relevant to the premises (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of thirteen subject sections.

 i am purchasing my first flat in Northumberland with a loan from Aldermore.
 The builders refused to reduce the price so I negotiated five thousand pounds worth of additionals instead.
 The house builders rep suggested that I not reveal to my solicitor about this extras as it could impact my loan with the bank.
 Is this normal?.